Socialism in Hong Kong: 1970s youth movements

 The 1970s saw a wave of youth movements, which emerged from events like the Baodiao movement when the question of the sovereignty of the Diaoyu Islands appeared in the early 1970s.
 Led by mostly the young generation of the baby boomers, about 30 demonstrations were organised between February 1971 and May 1972.
 A violent clash broke out on 7 July 1971, in a demonstration launched by the Hong Kong Federation of Students (HKFS) at Victoria Park in which police commissioner Henry N. Whitlely violently assaulted protesters with his baton.
 21 protesters were arrested and dozens more were injured.
 The event became one of the catalysts of the 1970s youth movements in Hong Kong.

 1980s to 90s: The sweep of neoliberalism

-After Deng Xiaoping came to power in 1978, China underwent a period of radical economic liberalisation, which the Communist Party later labelled as "socialism with Chinese characteristics", although the Chinese economy was largely exhibiting state capitalism.
+After Deng Xiaoping came to power in 1978, China underwent a period of radical economic liberalisation, which the Communist Party later labelled as "socialism with Chinese characteristics".
 At the same time, Beijing also signed the Sino-British Joint Declaration with the British government, which determined that Hong Kong shall be transferred to mainland China in 1997.
 The trend of neoliberalism also dominated in Hong Kong, as the city was undergoing a transformation from an industrial-based economy to one based on finance and real estate.